Leadership For Public Purpose Classification

 What Is Leadership for Public Purpose?

-Leadership for public purpose can manifest in all realms of society, such as private business, public and nonprofit institutions, neighborhood and community life, professional associations, civil and government institutions, and religious institutions.
+Leadership for public purpose (LPP) is defined by a commitment to advancing the betterment of society and promoting the dignity and general welfare of all its members.
+LPP is reflected in coordinated institutional practices that enhance the development of ethical leadership capacity among all stakeholders in service of the collective public good.
+Further, LPP can be manifest in all realms of society, such as public and nonprofit institutions, neighborhood and community life, professional associations, private businesses, civil and government institutions, and religious organizations.

 2024 Cycle